-The "fixed" working hours system, adopted by both Conventions as a cornerstone for the regulation of working time, conflicts with the demands of employment modalities in telework where there is a demand for more flexibility.
-It is in this context that various regulations have sought a more flexible approach to working time, while at the same time accommodating the underlying reason of working time regulation, which is to find a balance for flexibility without hindering the right of workers right to rest or adversely impact their health.
-This is the case of Argentina where the telework regulation prescribes that employees and employers are free to agree on the time working remotely or in the company premises; they may decide on how to distribute the working hours, with a limit of maximum working hours and a minimum of 12 hours of continued rest, where the worker is not obliged to be connected.
-Similarly, in Colombia it is mandated that the telework agreement establishes the days and times when the teleworker will carry out activities in order to avoid non-observance of the legal maximum working day.
-Other countries such as Ecuador, Mexico, France, Romania and Spain have included an express reference to the right to disconnect in their telework regulations.
+The "fixed" working hours system, adopted by both Conventions as a cornerstone for the regulation of working time, conflicts with the demand for more flexibility in telework.
+Therefore, various national regulations have sought a more flexible approach.
+For example, in Argentina the telework regulation prescribes that, employees and employers are free to agree on the time working remotely or in the company premises; and, how they distribute the working hours, with a limit of maximum working hours and a minimum of 12 hours of continued rest, where the worker is not obliged to be connected.
+Similarly, in Colombia, it is mandated that the telework agreement establishes the days and times when the teleworker will carry out activities to avoid non-observance of the legal maximum working day.
+Other countries such as Ecuador, Mexico, France, Romania and Spain have included an express provision in their regulations, allowing for the right to disconnect from work and primarily not to work-related engage in electronic communications such as e-mails or messages during non-working hours.
+Likewise, some collective bargaining agreements include special provisions to this end, such as in Germany in the metal sector, where collective agreement provides for the exclusion of premiums for overtime or working late hours or at night whenever employees have the flexibility to determine their work hours individually.
+Another modification is the shortening of the rest period between two daily work cycles from 11 to 9 hours.13